 This is a soil test used to determine the ultimate capacity of the ground or the verification of the bearing capacity of the land/foundation layer and the base layer of the flooring.
 Site survey considers ground condition at the strength and the depth.
 This is essentially very important for the operations and designs of working platforms.
-The plate bearing test is normally used in the operations of temporary structures like pads for crane outriggers and piling rigs.

 Bearing test plates

 A hydraulic system is involved in thrusting a circular plate.
 The gradual caving on the ground by the plate is detected by digital data acquisition systems.
 The plate bearing plate is generally carried out at the foundation level whether in the shallow pit or right on the surface.
 Plates of 300, 450, 600 and 720mm are available where they are placed on the ground and connected to a load cell to the reaction load.

 However, due to the large size of over 720mm plates, the test is suitable for backfills where it requires a bigger reaction load.
 Moreover, the plate used is larger than that of CBR test hence its suitability for larger collective backfills.
 A 15 tonne tracked excavator is suitable for this reaction load.
 The plate diameter differs from matching the anticipated design load and reaction load requirements i.e. the excavator involved.
 The plate bearing test is carried in harmony with BS 1377 part 9: 1990.
 It’s basically loading a steel plate of known diameter and recording the settlements that coincide to each load increment.

 The soil tests